Mathematical study of degenerate boundary layers: A Large Scale Ocean Circulation Problem: Local coordinates and the boundary layer equation

 Similar computations allow to express the bilaplacian in terms of the local coordinates (which involves more or less twenty terms).
 However in the boundary layers, we expect that the leading order term is the fourth derivative with respect to $z$

-We will thus consider only this term and check \textit{a posteriori} that the contribution of other terms is indeed negligible.
-Note that, as we want to estimate the $H^{-2}$ norm of the remainder, we will only need to express the laplacian in local coordinates.
+We will thus consider only this term and check \textit{a posteriori} in Chapter \ref{chap:convergence} that the contribution of other terms is indeed negligible.
+Note that, as we want to estimate the $H^{-2}$ norm of the remainder, we will only need to express the laplacian (rather than the bilaplacian) in local coordinates.

 We will therefore define boundary layer correctors as (approximate) solutions to the equation

 This equation remaining still complicated, we will actually consider two regimes depending on the precise localization on the boundary.
 For each one of these regimes, we will neglect one of the first two terms in (\ref{BL}) (i.e. part of the $\d_x$ derivative), so that the size of $\lambda$ as well as the profile of $\psi^{BL}$ will be different.
 Of course we will need to check \textit{a posteriori} that the term which has been neglected can be dealt with as a remainder in the energy estimate.